ndsurgenor/scrabble-scorepad/README.md

 A live link to the site can be found here: https://dashboard.heroku.com/apps/scrabble-scorepad

-### GitHub Pages
+### Heroku App Deployment

-- This site was deployed to GitHub pages.
+- This site was deployed to Heroku as an app.
 Steps for deployment are as follows:
   - In the GitHub repository, navigate to the Settings tab (top right)
   - From the options in the lefthand side menu, select Pages
   - From the Branch section drop-down menus, select 'main' and '/root' then click 'Save'